FlipperPA/django-tempus-dominus/README.md

 ## Change Log

+* 5.1.2.5: Typo bug in INCLUDE_ASSETS; switch to Black code formatting.
 * 5.1.2.4: Add support for disabling the Bootstrap `input-group` with a new option.
 Fix an icon.
 * 5.1.2.3: Fix a bug which caused a page lag when switching locales.
 * 5.1.2.2: Fix a bug with duplicate DOM IDs in template.